yadvi12/Ansible-Playbook/README.md

 NOTE: By default, apache web-server works on tcp port and port number 80 and the document root is /var/www/html.

+### How to send mail using ansible?

+- For sending mail, first create a vault(secret.yml) which contains your mail id and password.

+- Replace the mail id xyz@gmail.com with the mail id of recipient.

+- Run the playbook mail.yml using the command "ansible-playbook mail.yml".

 ## How to get started?

 - Clone the repository.